vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 [^61] Having received the gracious look of the Lord (and of the _Ācārya_) and understood what is most essential and most important in the śāstras (vis, the three _mantra_s or rahasyas), having obtained a clear and accurate knowledge of his own self and of the Supreme Being and conquered his attachment to other interests in life, having acquired a knowledge of what is appropriate for the different kinds of adhikārīs, and realised the nature of the two _upāya_s (_bhakti_ and _prapatti_), having become troubled (in mind) (at his inability to adopt other _upāya_s) and performed _bharanyāsa_ with all its _aṅga_s and thus done what he ought to do, performing here in this world the adoration of the Lord (and His devotees ) without faults and in accordance with his state or _niṣṭhā_ and in the manner prescribed in the _śāstra_s and having (thereafter) cast off (both ) the gross (sthūla) and subtle prakṛti (body), some one there may be who enjoys _Bhagavān_ eternally.

+[^61]:
+This _śloka_  refers concisely to the gist of each of the twenty two chapters in the first part of the treatise.